tgfrerer/island/plan.md

   is probably linked to resolve attachments, we must investigate further.

-- allow user to specify graphics api extensions when creating the application - vulkan extesions could be specified this way.
+- allow user to specify graphics api extensions when creating the application - vulkan extensions could be specified this way.

 ## (C)
+- integrate cgltf
+- integrate jsmn json parser
+- check if there is an elegant way to keep as much as possible from a bound pipeline when binding a compatible pipeline - basically re-use descriptorsets if possible (check this holds true: if descriptorsetlayout does not change, descriptors are compatible).
 - what should we do with "orphaned" resources? that's resources which were not provided by previous passes, but are used by following passes... currently, these get re-allocated to default values - which means that